Dominique de Villepin: Career as advocate

 Soon after his exit from daily political life, on 9 January 2008 de Villepin returned to legal practice.
 Since then, he has travelled on business to Iran, Argentina, Venezuela and Colombia.
-Over its first two years, the bureau had revenues of 4,65 million euros and earned profit of 2,6 million.
-Alstom, TotalEnergies and Veolia and the Bugshan family conglomerate have all been clients.
-His main client for a time was Qatar, and he has a close relationship with Al-Mayassa bint Hamad bin Khalifa Al-Thani and her mother Moza bint Nasser.
+Over its first two years, the bureau had revenues of 4.65 million euros and earned profit of 2.6 million.
+Alstom, TotalEnergies and Veolia and the Bugshan family conglomerate have all been clients. and he has a close relationship with Al-Mayassa bint Hamad bin Khalifa Al-Thani and her mother Moza bint Nasser.
 He advocated forcefully the Palestinian cause during the 2014 Israel–Gaza conflict, at the request of the Qataris, and protested the French legal ban on Islamic facial veils for women in 2014.
 De Villepin counsels the Qatar Investment Authority.
 He is president of the advisory board of Universal Credit Rating Group, a Sino-Russo-American bond credit rating agency, and international advisor to China Minsheng Bank.

 From November 2008 until June 2009, de Villepin chaired a six-member panel of EU experts advising the Bulgarian government.
 Set up by Bulgaria's prime minister Sergei Stanishev, the advisory board was mandated to recommend ways to help the country adjust to EU membership.